 You can also use rubber tires for a smoke signal.
 They will create black smoke, but this will be noxious to breathe in.

 Smoke signals work best on clear days.
 On overcast days, it can be difficult to see the smoke.
-At night, you should switch to a fire signal instead of a smoke signal.
+You should switch to a fire signal instead of a smoke signal at night.

 When making a fire signal, you should be prepared to make three of them.
 If you only make one fire signal, it could be mistaken as a campfire.